Decentralized Federated Learning by Partial Message Exchange: Theoretical Analysis

+\end{theorem} The proof of Theorem \ref{the:pame-gradient-stationarity} is provided in Section III-G of the Supplemental Material.
+It complements Theorems~\ref{the:convergence} and~\ref{the:complexity} by providing a first-order stationarity characterization.
+Specifically, the first equality shows that the limit point \(\boldsymbol{\varpi}^{\infty}\) is a stationary point in the \(L^2\)-sense for problem \eqref{fl}, while the second equality further shows that the global gradient norm at \(\boldsymbol{\varpi}^{T}\) decays linearly at the rate \(O(\gamma^{-T})\).
+Thus, the convergence of PaME is not only to a consensus limit, but also to a first-order stationary point of the global objective.

-\end{theorem} The proof of Theorem \ref{the:complexity} is provided in Section III-D of the Supplemental Material.
-Theorem \ref{the:complexity} establishes that both sequences $\{(\W^{k}, {\mathbf{V}}^{k})\}$ and $\{f(\boldsymbol{\varpi}^{k}) \}$ converge to their respective limits at a linear rate in the sense of $L^2$ convergence.
-We emphasize that the theoretical guarantees, including Theorems~\ref{the:convergence} and~\ref{the:complexity}, are derived under the randomness induced by the {\tt PME} mechanism in Algorithm~\ref{algorithm-PaME}.
+We emphasize that the theoretical guarantees, including Theorems~\ref{the:convergence}, \ref{the:complexity} and \ref{the:pame-gradient-stationarity}, are derived under the randomness induced by the {\tt PME} mechanism in Algorithm~\ref{algorithm-PaME}.
 If a deterministic transmission scheme is employed instead, all convergence results hold with probability one, thereby recovering a strong deterministic convergence theory for the standard DFL setting.